-The 2021-22 ACT test dates and registration deadlines have not yet been confirmed by ACT, Inc. These are our own projections and are subject to change.
+The test dates, registration deadlines, and score release dates for 2023 have been confirmed by ACT, Inc. through July 2023.
+All ACT testing dates after July 2023 are our own projections and are subject to change.
 The score release dates are based on estimates of past score releases.

 |Test Date||Normal Deadline||Late Deadline||Online Score Release*|

 |February 11, 2023||January 3, 2023||January 20, 2023||Feb 21; March 6, 2023|